Sarah Tribe Dip.TA Counselling MBACP

 What to expect?

-If we decide to continue to work together, our sessions will take place on the same day, at the same time each week.
+If we decide that working together could be helpful for you then we will fix a time for our first session.
+Sessions will take place on the same day, at the same time each week.

-I also offer outdoor walking therapy.
-Your first session will be online and then I will meet you at an arranged place which we have checked you are comfortable with, and we will meet there the same time every week for a 50 minute walk.
-It is easier sometimes to think when we are walking and have nature around us.
+I offer outdoor walking therapy.
+Following our initial exploratory conversation we will arrange to meet in a location which we have checked you are comfortable with, and we will meet there the same time every week for a 50 minute walk.
+It is easier sometimes to think and talk when we are walking and have nature around us.
 It will be in a mixture of open space and woodland.
 It is easy to park.

 Where do I work?

-I have a practice in Ascott under Wychwood and North Oxford and am offering on line sessions during COVID.
+I have a practice in Ascott under Wychwood and North Oxford and, like many others, I am working remotely at the present time.
+I hope to be able to resume in person therapy when guidelines allow however I will continue to offer on line and phone sessions.
 I also offer outdoor therapy so that we can walk in nature if you would prefer that.

 Training, qualifications & experience